International Champagne Horse Registry

 gray depigmentation/vitiligo

 The skin around the eyes of a double cream dilute, like cremello or perlino, will be a slightly different shade of pink, and have just a few black "specks" rather then typical champagne "freckling".
-Compare these pics to get a very good idea of the difference.
+Compare these pictures to become familiar with the difference.

 Left: champagne plus cream